jjwall/jjwall.github.io/art/commissions/2024/lilith.md

 This is a character I designed known as "Lilith" for a yet-to-be-announced rail-shooter mobile game I have been designing which exists in a Sci-Fi world based on my Morningstar Mythos.

-Montjuleant (<b>montjuleant</b> on Discord) is the artist who I commissioned for this portrait of Celeste:
+Montjuleant (<b>montjuleant</b> on Discord) is the artist who I commissioned for this portrait of Lilith:

 <p align="center">
     <img